Ankeny, Iowa: Primary and secondary

 Ankeny features both public and private institutions for primary and secondary education.

 Ankeny Community School District

 Ankeny's public school district is the sixth largest district of its kind in the state with an approximate $190 million yearly budget.
 It currently educates nearly 12,000 students and employs over 1,500.
 It serves most of the city limits.
 The district encompasses sixteen school buildings and has two feeder systems with corresponding institutions.
 In 2013, the community school district split into the current two high school system.
 The district slowly split incoming students into separate systems until the full split was made in 2013.
 Prior to the split, Ankeny's universal mascot was the Hawk, with the Jaguar being introduced with the new secondary system based around Ankeny Centennial High School.

-Other public
+Other public schools

 A portion of southern Ankeny on the edge of the city limits is in the Saydel Community School District.

+An expanding portion of northern Ankeny, (Northgate, Northgate East, Harvest Ridge) is in the North Polk Community School District, located in Alleman.